 For this show, we built the tent ourselves out of old trucking canvas and scrap metal.
-A masculine object, its raw, dirty feel helped to feed the atmosphere of the performance.
+Its raw, dirty feel helped to feed the atmosphere of the performance.
 It was very much a character in the story and helped to implicate the audience in the story of the two men.
 The show has adapted to a variety of environments, from a cold, gravelly, disused carpark next to the railway tracks in Melbourne’s CBD, to a piece of crown land on Darwin Harbour in the tropical dry season.

 Artists: Matt Prest, Danny Egger, Clare Britton, Eddie Sharp, Tony Osbourne, Cameron Searle, Tamara Rewse.